 However, you can’t just keep producing content without a strategy to measure the progress the content makes towards the goals.
 Can you?

-CONTENT MARKETERS ARE NOT BORN TO DISAPPOINT their target audience.
-They have dopamine rush, true, but that doesn’t cause addiction, only MOTIVATION.
-Their strategy is their guide, but they keep evaluating their strategy to perfection.
+They have a dopamine rush.
+True!
+But that doesn’t cause addiction, only MOTIVATION.
+Their strategy is their guide, but they keep evaluating and optimizing their strategy to perfection.

-Now you might be wondering *HOW*?
+Now, you might be wondering * how*?

-However, if you are concerned about your utility bills, mortgages and other expenses but not sure about how to improve, here’s a gift for you:
+However, if you are concerned about your utility bills, mortgages, and other expenses but not sure about how to track your progress and improve your earnings, here’s a gift for you: